The ‘Woman’ point of view

 You see, she doesn’t have a woman’s point of view.
 She has her point of view.
 You might think it doesn’t matter, that it’s just a casual phrase used to illustrate the fact that there aren’t so many women photographers, however this is the very problem.
 Perpetualisation has always been the enemy of the minority.
 If we’re always told ‘white men can’t jump’ and ‘women can’t parallel park’ then guess what?
 We’re going to believe those stereotypes and, to some extent, live up to them.
 When things are repeated so often as to become dogma, they become dangerous to progress in the group they describe.

-Nochlin also suggests that ‘those who have privileges inevitably hold on to them, and hold tight, no matter how marginal the advantage involved’.[2]
+Linda Nochlin makes the point in her landmark essay Why have there been no great women artists? that women cannot be treated as a hive mind.
+She argues that ‘no (…) common qualities of “femininity” would seem to link the styles of women artists generally, any more than such qualities can be said to link women writers’.[2]
 At first glance it may seem that male photographers have little to gain from pointing out that someone holds a specifically female point of view, but if you dig a little deeper then things become a little less optimistic.

 So if when you consider that amateur model photography is dominated by men taking pictures of women, it should come as no surprise that there is an interest in holding onto the privilege of being men producing images for a male audience and a male gaze.
 Laura Mulvey also says:

 ‘In a world ordered by sexual imbalance, pleasure in looking has been split between active/male and passive/female.
 The determining male gaze projects its fantasy on to the female form which is styled accordingly.
-In their traditional exhibitionist role women are simultaneously looked at and displayed, with their appearance coded for strong visual and erotic impact so that they can be said to connote to-be-looked-at-ness.'[5]
+In their traditional exhibitionist role women are simultaneously looked at and displayed, with their appearance coded for strong visual and erotic impact so that they can be said to connote to-be-looked-at-ness.’[7]
+This myth was further perpetuated by writers of classic set texts such as E. H. Gombrich who within his 400 page tome given to all history of art students did not mention a female artist (unsurprising) or account for the fact that they were ‘missing’ (until 2002 when he was dead and his female editor adds a chapter on modern artthat women are simply not simply as good at science and technology and you have an environment that can be potentially toxic to the female critic of imagery.

 So my friend, she feels guilty about what she did.
 She feels guilty that she is somehow letting down her fellow female photographers and critics.
 But all she wants is to have her considered opinions (and her photographs) viewed with the same ‘neutral’ judgement as everyone else.
 Of course, that judgement is truly far from being neutral.